-For client communication with the RDU to be successful, ensure that both .jar files are available in the Java classpath and compile against these libraries using the standard Java compilation process.
+Note For client communication with the RDU to be successful, ensure that both the .jar files are available in the Java classpath and compile against these libraries using the standard Java compilation process.

 We recommend that you use Java version 1.6.0_05 or later to support the client API in Cisco BAC.